-33. Creating a StationXML file (without instrument responses) from Scratch¶
+Creating a StationXML file from Scratch

 Creating a custom StationXML file is a task that sometimes comes up in seismology.
 This section demonstrates how to it with ObsPy.
 Please note that this is not necessarily easier or more obvious then directly editing an XML file but it does provider tighter integration with the rest of ObsPy and can guarantee a valid result at the end.